 June 2005 - Mahmoud Ahmadinejad, mayor of Tehran, is elected president of Iran.

-June 12, 2009 - In a highly controversial election, Mahmoud Ahmadinejad wins re-election with 62.63% of the vote, according to Iranian government sources.
+June 12, 2009 - In a highly controversial election, Ahmadinejad wins reelection with 62.63% of the vote, according to Iranian government sources.
 His nearest rival, Mir Hossein Moussavi, receives 33.75% of the vote.

 June 2009 - Demonstrations take place in Tehran, protesting the outcome of the election.
 Dozens of people are reported killed.

-June 30, 2009 - Despite widespread unrest the re-election of Mahmoud Ahmadinejad is formally certified by the Council of Guardians.
+June 30, 2009 - Despite widespread unrest the reelection of Ahmadinejad is formally certified by the Council of Guardians.

 February 13, 2011 - In reaction to the anti-government protests spreading throughout the Arab world, demonstrations break out in major Iranian cities and are met with reportedly brutal force by security officers.